Industrial

 Where Fleet Maintenance Facility Construction Fits

 Fleet Maintenance Facility Construction is a strong fit when the owner has clear operating objectives and the project team needs a practical way to translate those objectives into a buildable sequence.
-In and around Katy, that usually means work involving maintenance shops, fleet service campuses, and equipment support buildings with a schedule that has to stay honest under real field conditions.
+In and around Katy, that usually means work involving fleet maintenance shop bay slab and pit concrete, vehicle wash bay and service area concrete, and fleet maintenance yard hardstand and vehicle approach paving with a schedule that has to stay honest under real field conditions.

 What Fleet Maintenance Facility Construction Includes